sckott/baad_blog/ropensci.md

 1. Initial screening (basic meta-data extracted from paper).
 2. Primary authors contacted (asking if they wish to contribute).
-3. Initial response from authors (indicating interest or not)
+3. Initial response from authors (indicating interest or not).
 4. Email sent requesting raw data from authors.
 5. Raw data received from authors.
 6. Data processed and entered into BAAD (we filled out as much of information as we could ourselves).